yeniyan-group/vots_smart_contract/README.md

 # VotsEngine - Decentralized Voting System

-A comprehensive blockchain-based voting system built on Ethereum that ensures transparent, secure, and tamper-proof elections.
+A comprehensive blockchain-based voting system built on Ethereum that ensures transparent, secure, and tamper-proof elections with NFT tokenization.

 ## 🚀 Overview

-VotsEngine is a smart contract-based voting platform that tokenizes elections and provides a complete end-to-end voting solution.
-The system consists of two main contracts:
+VotsEngine is a **proof of concept** smart contract-based voting platform that mirrors traditional voting systems while adding blockchain transparency and security.
+The system tokenizes elections and provides a complete end-to-end voting solution with external verification capabilities.

+This proof of concept demonstrates how traditional electoral processes can be enhanced with blockchain technology, featuring integration with Chainlink Functions for off-chain voter data verification through external APIs.
+The current implementation connects to a sandbox environment of a verification provider's API to validate voter credentials.

+The system consists of multiple integrated contracts:

 - **VotsEngine**: Core contract that manages election creation and acts as a factory
 - **Election**: Individual election contracts with comprehensive voting logic
+- **VotsElectionNft**: NFT contract that mints commemorative tokens for election creators
+- **VotsEngineFunctionClient**: Handles external verification requests using Chainlink Functions

 ## ✨ Features

 ### Core Functionality
 - **Election Creation**: Create multiple elections with unique identifiers
+- **NFT Minting**: Automatic NFT minting to election creators as proof of ownership
 - **Voter Registration**: Register voters with matriculation numbers
 - **Candidate Registration**: Register candidates across multiple categories
-- **Voter Accreditation**: Polling officers can accredit registered voters
+- **Voter Accreditation**: Polling officers can accredit registered voters with optional external verification
 - **Secure Voting**: Accredited voters can cast votes through polling units
 - **Real-time Results**: Track election statistics and results
 - **Winner Determination**: Automatic winner calculation with tie handling